 The problem:

 What looks optimal on a map isn’t always practical during rush hour, bad weather, or big city events.
+Many businesses now rely on AI quick commerce logistics software to continuously evaluate traffic conditions, order density, rider availability, and warehouse proximity before assigning deliveries.

 How to solve it: